-Since your classes will be taught in a blended mode (that is, some will be online and some will be on campus), you’ll need to check your timetable each day to see whether or not you have to come to campus.
+Since your classes may be taught in dual mode (that is, some online and some on campus), you’ll need to check your timetable each day to see whether or not you have to come to campus.

 Study spaces on campus